Universal Monsters Live Rock and Roll Show: Version 2.0

-The show begins once everyone is seated. lightning strikes the clock tower.
+The show begins once everyone is seated.
+Lightning strikes the clock tower.
 The grave of Beetlejuice opens and he appears on the stage.
 After some time with the guests, introducing the characters at the same time, he starts the show.
-Dracula, Wolfman, Frankenstein and the bride of him appear on the stage in this order, singing Rockin' the Paradise.
-Once the monsters go back to the backyard of the stage, Beetlejuice comes back and makes the audience say his same three times.
+Dracula, Wolfman, Frankenstein and the Bride of Frankenstein appear on the stage in this order, singing Rockin' the Paradise.
+Once the monsters go back to the backyard of the stage, Beetlejuice comes back and makes the audience say his name three times.
 Then, the party starts.
 The monsters reappear with their party costumes.
 They all sing Rock N Roll All Nite.
 After the song, Beetlejuice introduces two new characters, Hip and Hop.
 After they go back from the door, Wolfman howls.
 As Beetlejuice tells him to be quiet, he sulks.
 Beetlejuice apologizes him and Wolfman sings One Wild Night.
 Beetlejuice and the Bride of Frankenstein get along on the stage after the song.
-He tries to confess to her but she starts to sing I Will Survive.
+He tries to confess to her, but she starts to sing I Will Survive.
 As the song finishes, Beetlejuice appears from the elevator and sings YMCA with the guests.
 Hip and Hop start to sing Hot Stuff and It's Raining Men directly after YMCA.
 Beetlejuice tells the audience to change the mood after their song and introduces Frankenstein.
 He appers from the elevator and sings Smooth along with the bride.
 The two start to flirt after the song and Beetlejuice tells Dracula to stop them.
 However, he finds out that it's time to feed him.
 Dracula appears from the ceiling and sings Livin' La Vida Loca.
 Once the song ends, Beetlejuice reintroduces the monsters and they all sing Rock N Roll All Nite.
 When the show finishes, the announcement tells the audience to be quiet while exiting to make sure that the monsters won't wake up again.